 Open Ended Explorations

-Open ended explorations like focus groups and needs assessments are useful when launching a new initiative or when clarity is needed on what questions to be asking participants.
+Open ended explorations like focus groups and needs assessments are useful when launching a new initiative or when clarity is needed for future programming or survey design.

-Do you have a vocation-related assessment tool that you’d be willing to share with the rest of the NetVUE community?
-Is there something you were hoping to find here but couldn’t?
-Contact Rachael Baker, NetVUE director of professional development, at rbaker@cic.edu to follow up.
+Do you have a vocation-related assessment tool that you would be willing to share with the rest of the NetVUE community?
+Is there a resource you were hoping to find on this site that wasn’t available?
+Contact Rachael Baker, associate director of NetVUE, at rbaker@cic.edu to talk further about your specific assessment needs.